DataDog/integrations-core/mysql/README.md

 The following instructions grant the Agent permission to login from any host using `datadog@'%'`.
 You can restrict the `datadog` user to be allowed to login only from localhost by using `datadog@'localhost'`.
 See [MySQL Adding Accounts, Assigning Privileges, and Dropping Accounts][5] for more info.

-For MySQL up to version 7.x create the `datadog` user this way:
+For MySQL up to version 7.x, create the `datadog` user with the following command:

 ```shell
 mysql> CREATE USER 'datadog'@'%' IDENTIFIED BY '<UNIQUEPASSWORD>';